All Types of Mattresses Explained

-Note: If unsure what your prominent sleeping position is, we recommend observing how you settle on your bed and wake up.
+Note: If you are unsure what your prominent sleeping position is, we recommend observing how you settle on your bed and wake up.

 Will You Share Your Mattress with Someone?

 For bed sharers, it's vital to check both your sleeping positions and preferences before shopping.
-Medium firm to firmer mattress types are generally chosen by mattress sharers, especially back sleepers and stomach sleepers.
-Consider mattress toppers if opting for firmer options if you are a side sleeper.
+Medium-firm to firmer mattress types are generally chosen by mattress sharers, especially back sleepers and stomach sleepers.
+Consider mattress toppers if you opt for firmer options if you are a side sleeper.

 What is the Size of Your Bedroom?

 Is your room spacious enough for a king-size mattress?
 How much allowance can you maintain between your bed and other bedroom furniture in your home?
 Can a bigger mattress fit your door?
 These questions can help you shortlist the best mattresses for your room size.

 The aim is to buy the best mattress possible within your price range.
 It's also important to weigh the quality that comes with the price, as many high-end mattresses provide better comfort and longevity than budget mattresses.
 It's also good to note that some mattress manufacturers, especially those tagged as luxury brands, charge more.
 In this case, explore more options outside of what's already familiar.
 When shopping for a bed or anything in general, it's wise to determine your budget before purchasing.